joshbegley/nyt-latest/README.md

 `By Choe Sang-Hun and Jin Yu Young`\
 https://nytimes.com/live/2025/06/03/world/south-korea-presidential-election/here-are-the-latest-developments

-**Live Updates: South Koreans Are Voting For President After Months of Tumult**\
+**Live Updates: South Koreans Vote After Months of Political Chaos**\
-`The winner will succeed Yoon Suk Yeol, who was removed for declaring martial law.
-South Korea has been mired in political uncertainty since.`\
+`Young voters are unhappy with the two main choices for president to succeed Yoon Suk Yeol, who was removed from office earlier this year.`\
 https://nytimes.com/live/2025/06/03/world/south-korea-presidential-election

 **Who owns La Liga's 20 clubs: A Wimbledon semi-finalist, Pep Guardiola's brother and a private detective**\